 I recently began a collaboration with Tom Randall from Lattice Coaching and Training.
-Here is the post which we collaborated on, as well as some of the practical options and considerations which the Lattice Climbing community came up with to help develop provide a direction for additional Rate of Force Development (RFD)-related protocols.
+Here is the post which we collaborated on, as well as some of the practical options and considerations which the Lattice Climbing community came up (see the “from Taylor” section at the end) with to help develop provide a direction for additional Rate of Force Development (RFD)-related protocols.

 Recently we’ve been in touch with Taylor at the Beta Angel Project about a cross-collaboration.
 We’d noticed that he’s equally as psyched about climbing research as we are!